 Build

 The Great Strategies process begins by developing a detailed description of the strategies you are investigating.
+These typically originate from the top ideas you chose in the Great Ideas.

-Recall that a strategy is . . . and it is not simply a rehash of lines of business, although a line at business can be strategies if it you want to boost, cut, or rehab it.
+What defines a strategy is its drive for the future; it is the “where to go tomorrow,” the “what should we do next.”
+For example, a strategy is not a lines of business, although a line at business can be a strategy if it you want to launch a new one or boost, cut, or rehab a current line of business.

-Peter Brinkerhoff uses a three-question approach:
+Peter Brinkerhoff uses a three-question approach to build strategy:

 What precisely will the business idea do?